 The natural daylight doesn’t just boost your mood; studies over the past few years have shown workers perform 10 to 25 percent better on memory and mental function tests when they have regular access to sunshine throughout the day.

 By early March, most people have abandoned their New Year’s resolutions, but it’s worth revisiting any career-oriented goals you set for yourself.

 Set aside time to look at these goals again.
 Are you making progress?
-What could you be doing to keep these 2015 goals?
-Try setting three month goals as well, breaking the yearlong goals into manageable chunks to accomplish.
+What could you be doing to keep your goals?
+Try setting three-month goals as well, breaking the yearlong goals into manageable chunks to accomplish.
 Envision what you want to do by June, and set targeted metrics around these goals.
 Craft an action plan to achieve these goals, and discuss the plan with your manager so you’re held accountable.

 Looking for more ways to freshen up your career this spring?
 Click here to check out our blogs.